dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 ## Gameplay
 - Players alternate throws, with one bean bag per turn, aiming for the hole on the board opposite them.
-- After each point is scored, the bean bag must be taken out of the hole for the game to proceed.
+- After each point is scored, the bean bag must be taken out of the hole for the game to continue.

 ## Scoring
 Landing a bean bag in the hole earns 1 point; landing on the board earns no points.